Marielgtz/alma-lactancia-hack-a-boss-/backend/Readme.md

     _All fields are required._

 **Forms**
-Path to create an interactive form:
+Path to create an dinamic form:
 Method: post,
 Path: `/create-form`
 Required fields (are sent from FormBuilderComponent)

-Path to send data to interactive form:
+Path to send data to dinamic sheet:
 Method: post,
 Path: `/submit-form/:sheetName`
 Required fields (are sent from FormDisplayComponent)